GenesisFR/DS2TroubleshootingGuide/README.md

 Saved games created while using different mods won't be displayed and therefore cannot be loaded.
 Run the game through Elys DS2 Succubus Manager to load them.

+== Video initialization failure ==

+The game is using a resolution that is not natively supported by your GPU.
+Several solutions are available:

+- Add a custom resolution (https://appuals.com/how-to-create-custom-resolutions-on-windows-7-8-or-10).
+- Use one of the standard resolutions (ex: 1024x768, 1280x720, 1920x1080).
+- Run the game in windowed mode.

 ===== Modding =====

 == DS2TankViewer doesn't work ==